oracle/terraform-provider-oci/website/docs/r/core_private_ip.html.markdown

 	Example: `bminstance-1`
 * `ip_address` - (Optional) A private IP address of your choice.
 Must be an available IP address within the subnet's CIDR.
 If you don't specify a value, Oracle automatically assigns a private IP address from the subnet.
 Example: `10.0.3.3`
+* `vlan_id` - (Optional) Use this attribute only with the Oracle Cloud VMware Solution.

+	The OCID of the VLAN from which the private IP is to be drawn.
+The IP address, *if supplied*, must be valid for the given VLAN.
+See [Vlan](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Vlan).
-* `vnic_id` - (Required) (Updatable) The OCID of the VNIC to assign the private IP to.
+* `vnic_id` - (Optional) (Updatable) The OCID of the VNIC to assign the private IP to.
 The VNIC and private IP must be in the same subnet.

 ** IMPORTANT **